 Evidence Based Interventions: Elderly patients that are over the age of 70 should be administered a Mini-Cog exam in their pre-op visit.
-If the Mini-Cog is failed, this information should be disseminated to the surgical team so the patients can be treated more appropriately intra-operatively.
+If the Mini-Cog is failed, and key patient factors that increase the risk for post-operative cognitive dysfunction are identified, this information should be disseminated to the surgical team so the patients can be treated more appropriately intra-operatively.
 The evidence demonstrates that Benzodiazepines and Anticholinergic drugs specifically should be avoided in patients who are at high risk for post-operative cognitive dysfunction.